sitegeist/Sitegeist.Lazybones/README.md

 - `alt`: alt-attribute for the img tag
 - `title`: title attribute for the img tag
 - `class`: class attribute for the img tag
-- `dimensions`: render width/height attributes if data is available from the `imageSource` (boolean)
+- `renderDimensionAttributes`: render width/height attributes if data is available from the `imageSource` (boolean)

 ### `Sitegeist.Lazybones:Picture`